Sensory loss; Paresthesias; Tingling and numbness; Loss of sensation; Pins and needles sensation

 Low levels of vitamins will be treated with vitamin supplements.

-Go to a hospital or call your local emergency number (such as 911) if:
+Go to a hospital or call 911 or the local emergency number if:

 Your provider will take a medical history and perform a physical examination, carefully checking your nervous system.